Choosing the right heating system for your home is a big decision. Here's Mike Holmes's comparison between heat pump & boiler.

 I always say- Fix from the outside in.

-Too many homeowners don’t realize that anything inside the home is at risk if they don’t take care of the outside.
-So they spend their savings on a kitchen renovation or a bathroom remodel.
+By addressing these small issues early, you’ll extend the life of your home’s exterior and protect it from seasonal wear and tear.
+Plus, too many homeowners don’t realize that their home’s interior is at risk if they don’t take care of the exterior.
+So they spend their savings on a kitchen or bathroom remodel.

 If you have problems with the roof, the foundation, the weeping tile, or the insulation—anything that has to do with your home’s building envelope—that new kitchen or bathroom might have to be torn down to address the problems behind them.